legeiger/check_mensa/README.md

 # check_mensa
-Grabs the meals from the API of Studierendenwerk
+Grabs the meals from the API of Studierendenwerk at Mensa Uni Stuttgart-Vaihingen.

 ## Install
     pip install -r requirements.txt